cpm-cmake/CPM.cmake/README.md

 # CPM

-CPM is a minimalistic package manager written in CMake.
-It downloads and adds packages via `FetchContent` or uses locally installed packages if applicable via `find_package`.
+CPM is a simple dependency manager written in CMake.
+It downloads and adds packages via `FetchContent` or uses locally installed packages via `find_package`.

 # Supported packages